 Whether you’re an old pro heading out for the first time this year or are new to camping altogether, there are some basic camping mistakes you should avoid.
 Check them out below.

 Bringing too much stuff

 It’s a common mistake: You can’t narrow down what you truly need, so you overpack.
 Remember that everything you pack into your car or trailer has to be repacked to come home if it’s not used.
-Instead, plan out each day and think about what you’ll need; consider creating a camping checklist like this example from RealSimple.
+Instead, plan out each day and think about what you’ll need; consider creating a camping checklist — this example is from Love The Outdoors.

 Not testing your equipment first

-You’re excited to go, so you head to the sporting goods store, buy everything you’ll need and keep it all in its packaging until you arrive at your campsite.
-Many issues can arise from this scenario – not knowing how to pitch your tent, underestimating the weight of the trailer, not being able to get a fire started or realizing the sleeping bags have defects.
+You’re excited to go, so you head to the sporting goods store, buy everything you’ll need, and keep it all in its packaging until you arrive at your campsite.
+Many issues can result from that scenario: not knowing how to pitch your tent, underestimating the weight of the trailer, not being able to get a fire started, or realizing the sleeping bags have defects.
 Try out everything before you go.

 Choosing the wrong campsite

 Your campsite can make or break your camping experience.
-To choose the right campsite, try to find a location that has adequate shade, is away from the dump site but close to the restrooms, is on higher ground, is dry and that has a location that is easy to find and remember.
+To choose the right campsite, try to find a location that has adequate shade, is away from the dumpsite but close to the restrooms, is on higher ground, is dry, and has a location that is easy to find and remember.